gregorypost89/Indicators/README.md

 We'll have a variable called **period** so that we can adjust our n value easily.

 While here, we also provide our ATR value.
 When collecting the data at the end, we want to remove columns that don't have an ATR value because they are outside of the range.
-For example, with an ATR of 14, our first 14 columns won't have an ATR because we don't have 14 previous days of information (May end up moving this to the averageTrueRange.py module in the future)
+For example, with an ATR of 14, our first 14 columns won't have an ATR because we don't have 14 previous days of information

+(NOTE: Possible incorporation into averageTrueRange.py module in future releases)

 ```
 period = 5